Photon catalysis for general multimode multi-photon quantum state preparation: Special cases and examples

 Since $S_A$ is invertible, such $W$ always exists and we conclude that any $2$-photon core state in $M$ modes can be prepared using one extra mode, $M$ photon additions and multiport interferometers, by conditioning on counting $M - 2$ photons in the ancillary mode.
 The dehomogenization procedure, when needed, just adds a second ancillary mode which is then displaced and post-selected on the vacuum.

 The optimality for an arbitrary state follows from the bound $N \geq M$ in \autoref{thm:photon-catalysis}. \end{proof}

 \autoref{th:e2-corollary} could be extended to $e_k, k \geq 3$, only by increasing the number of linear factors in $L$, which is demonstrated by counting the number of available parameters.
-Indeed, the number of parameters in $W$ that we can tune is fixed to be $M^2$, but the total number of degree $d$ homogeneous polynomial in $M$ variables is
+Indeed, the number of parameters in $W$ that we can tune is fixed to $M^2$, but the total number of degree $d$ homogeneous polynomials in $M$ variables is

 Already for $d=3$ \autoref{eq:number-of-hom-polys} gives $\frac{M\left(M+1\right)\left(M+2\right)}{6} > M^2$ for $M > 2$.
 This highlights the importance of the decomposition introduced in \autoref{th:elementary-symmetric-decomposition}.